-These are some of the choices for different age ranges that you may find when you obtain life insurance quotes online:
+These are some of the choices for different age ranges that you may find when you obtain life insurance for seniors:

-- Seniors over 50 years old: Middle aged people in their 50s and even into their early 60s might still look for term life insurance.
-Term insurance rates for seniors who are relatively healthy will be cheaper, and this younger group may need to purchase more coverage because they still need to protect an income, a mortgage, or even kids who are still in school.
+Middle-aged people in their 50s and even into their early 60s might still look for term life.
+Term rates for seniors who are relatively healthy will be cheaper, and this younger group may need to purchase more coverage because they still need to protect an income, a mortgage, or even kids who are still in school.

-- Seniors over age 60: This is a transitional point where term, whole, or universal life may all be available.
+This is a transitional point where term, whole, or universal life insurance may all be available.
 The best choice may depend upon health and the amount of coverage needed.

-- Seniors over age 70: At this point, most older folks are looking for smaller policies that will help their families with different final expenses.
+At this point, most older folks are looking for a smaller life insurance policy that will help their families with different final expenses.
 Some older people may still find a need for a whole life policy with a death benefit over $50,000, and they may qualify if they are in relatively good health.

-- Seniors over age 80: Senior life insurance for people in their 80s are usually limited to small “burial” policies that can pay for a funeral and handle other final expenses.
+Seniors over age 80: For people in their 80s are usually limited to small “burial” policies that can pay for a funeral and handle other final expenses.

-Life Insurance Rates for Seniors by Rate Classes
+Rates on Life Insurance for Seniors by Rate Classes

 - Preferred Plus quotes: Insurers may offer this rating for applicants who are in excellent health, healthy lifestyle habits, and no red flags on their medical history.